gastonstat/relic-stat159/lectures/01-introduction.md

 ### Summary

-- A data analysis project can be viewed as a pipeline
+- A data analysis project can be viewed as an iterative pipeline
 - A data analysis project involves working with files
 - There is a network of relationships among files
+- It's fundamental to set up a good file structure
+- You should know how to navigate such file structure (i.e. path names)
 - A data analysis project may experience a variety of changes
-- Ultimate goal: being prepared to recreate the analysis
+- Ultimate goal: being prepared to recreate the analysis when anything changes